-The Quantum Leap: How Innovation and Subscription Models Propel QMCO to New Heights - YaNoticias
+The Quantum Leap: How Innovation and Subscription Models Propel QMCO to New Heights - YANoticias

 – DXi T-Series All-Flash: This appliance is crucial for high-speed, efficient data protection, especially vital for AI-driven processes.
 The product’s architecture ensures data is readily accessible, supporting high-performance computing needs.

-– Scalar i7 RAPTOR: Engineered for AI-driven data lakes, the Scalar i7 RAPTOR revolutionizes data handling, offering robust solutions for storage and quick retrieval.
+– Scalar i7 RAPTOR: Engineered for AI-driven data lakes, the Scalar i7 RAPTOR revolutionises data handling, offering robust solutions for storage and quick retrieval.

 Subscription Model: A Double-Edged Sword